cert-manager/cert-manager/GOVERNANCE.md

 The mission of the reviewer is to read through PRs for quality and correctness on all or some part of cert-manager.
 Reviewers are knowledgeable about the codebase as well as software engineering principles.
+Individuals with expertise in documentation, website content, and other facets of the project are also encouraged to join as reviewers.

 **Defined by:** the `reviewers` section in the file [`OWNERS`](./OWNERS).